 “If your FSCD agreement has lower expenditures in certain service areas that are only due to the COVID-19 situation, this will not impact decisions regarding your child’s FSCD support needs in future FSCD agreements.”

 We are still seeking additional accommodations particularly with respect to adults with developmental disabilities, their families and those who provide them with support, which have yet to be forthcoming.

-We are also working with our national organization, the Canadian Association for Community Living (CACL), with every hope that the combined efforts of 34 national disability organizations will lead to the Government of Canada adding additional measures to its COVID-19 actions specific to individuals with disabilities, their families and the organizations that support them.
+We are also supporting our national organization, the Canadian Association for Community Living (CACL), with every hope that the combined efforts of disability organizations will lead to the Government of Canada adding additional measures to its COVID-19 actions specific to individuals with disabilities, their families and the organizations that support them.